Nuvolex GDPR Information

 4.7 Nuvolex shall immediately inform the Customer if, in its opinion, an instruction infringes Data Protection Legislation or Other Applicable Laws.

-4.8 Nuvolex shall not transfer any Personal Data outside the European Economic Area unless (a) the Customer onboards their Personal Data or the Personal Data of Clients to Nuvolex’s data centers that are located outside of the EEA.
+4.8 Nuvolex, or any of its Sub-Processors, shall not, without the prior written consent of the Customer, transfer any Personal Data processed on behalf of the Customer, outside the European Economic Area unless (a) the Customer onboards their Personal Data or the Personal Data of Clients to Nuvolex data centers that are located outside of the EEA.

 Engagement of Sub-Processors

 The Customer consents to Nuvolex appointing one or more subcontractors as third-party processors of Personal Data under this Agreement.
 Nuvolex confirms that it has entered or (as the case may be) will enter into a written agreement with each third-party processor incorporating terms which are substantially similar to those set out in this Addendum.
-If so requested by the Customer, Nuvolex shall notify the Customer in writing with details of the relevant subcontractors (including company name, scope of processing and location of services) whenever a new subcontractor is engaged, and with details of all subcontractors at least once in every 12 month period.
+If so requested by the Customer, Nuvolex shall notify the Customer in writing with details of the relevant subcontractors (including company name, scope of processing and location of services) whenever a new subcontractor is engaged, and with details of all subcontractors at least once in every 12-month period.
+If the Customer objects to the selection of any sub-processor selected by Nuvolex, they have the right to discontinue use of the Nuvolex platform.
 As between Nuvolex and the Customer, Nuvolex shall remain fully liable for all acts or omissions of any third-party processor appointed by it under this provision.

 Annex 1 to the Addendum